-Academic skills, Research skills, methods, statistics, Writing, Internship research.
+Academic skills, Research skills, methods, statistics, writing, Internship course serves to provide students with general skills and a source of information about academic research.
 The course thereby supports the development of the research proposal and subsequent execution of the internship via assignments, workshops, and lectures that allow students to practice and develop their academic skills.